brson/stdx/CONTRIBUTING.md

 - The version numbers in the crate headers in README.md
 - The version numbers in the link definitions at the end of README.md

-All links are defined at thet end of README.md
+All links are defined at the end of README.md

 Every crate has an example, and that example is duplicated in both README.md and in the `examples/` folder.
 So when updating an example